Terms and Conditions

 This policy is agreed to when an access account with the Center for Academic Computing is activated.
 Violation of policy or law may result in suspension of network access or other information service privileges, disciplinary action, and legal proceedings.
 Information about the data connection is available from Residential Computing (ResCom), which has a helpdesk on campus or in certain residence areas.
 More information is available online at www.rescom.psu.edu.

 Student use of the network connection is subject to compliance with the Terms and Conditions found online at www.rescom.psu.edu.
 By registering for or using a network connection, the student agrees to be bound by the Terms and Conditions.
-Specific information about illegal activity, bandwidth limitations, inappropriate content, personal responsibilities, and other network connection limitations can be found online at www.rescom.psu.edu.
+Specific information about illegal activity, inappropriate content, personal responsibilities, and other network issues can be found online at www.rescom.psu.edu.

 There are no active telephone landlines in student rooms.
 Students are encouraged to use the courtesy phones located in the residence hall hallways for security and local calls.
 Upon request, an individual landline may be activated for a specified charge.
 Interested students should contact their Housing and Food Services office.

 Keep bicycles in the bicycle racks outside the residence halls.
 Bicycles are not permitted in student rooms, lounges, laundries, hallways, bathrooms, dining halls, or other public areas.
 Students may be held responsible for damages.
 Skateboards are prohibited on campus.
 In-line skates are not permitted to be worn in the residence halls or dining commons.

 - Room occupants will be held responsible for the condition of the room and furnishings and for any damages or losses that may occur during occupancy.